Screenix

 SimpleScreenRecorder

-Lightweight and reliable for basic recordings on X11
+Lightweight and reliable for straightforward recordings on X11 systems

 Linux (X11 only)Free